daniel-feldhaus/sound-and-music-portfolio/code/interpolator/README.md

 The modified frames are recalculated using the inverse FFT.
 They're then recombined using overlap-add to create smooth transitions between frames.
 The final audio is normalized to prevent clipping and ensure consistent amplitude.

+### Bonus Method 5: Crossfade

+In an effort to create a smoother transition in and out of the transitions themselves, a very short crossfade is applied at each point.
+This helps to hide some of the artifacts produced by the other methods.

+## Lessons Learned
+One of the most challenging aspects of this project was the debugging process.
+The majority of the issues that I encountered were that the audio didn't "sound right" in one way or another, which was difficult to resolve through testing, or to research.
+My intention with this project was to find novel, new (read: worse) methods than the ones that already exist, which meant I couldn't pull too much information from one source.

+One benefit from this hardship is that I ended up learning a ton about audio analysis and manipulation.
+While these results have issues, there was a lot of learning behind the scenes, and I feel a lot more prepared for future audio projects.

+## Future Work

+This project has a lot of room for improvement!

+#### Non-vowel support
+I could easily add support for filenames other than the five vowels.
+I didn't test with any non-human noses, like instruments, but I expect the results would be interesting.

+### Artifacts
+The four methods combined generate a lot of artifacts, with the main culprits being the phase and formant methods.

+I believe I could resolve some of these issues by modifying the formants of the two sounds separately before being merged via magnitude / phase.